 - emotions like anxiety, boredom, anger, shame, or stress

-To diagnose trichotillomania, your doctor will talk to you about your medical history, as well as symptoms you may be experiencing.
-They will likely use the criteria in the new edition of the Diagnostic and Statistical Manual of Mental Disorders to see if your symptoms match up.
+To diagnose trichotillomania, a doctor will talk to you about your medical history, as well as symptoms you may be experiencing.
+They will likely use the criteria in the new edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) to see if your symptoms match up.

-According to the DSM-5, someone diagnosed with trichotillomania must meet the following:
+According to the DSM-5, someone diagnosed with trichotillomania must meet the following criteria:

 - recurrent pulling out of one’s hair, resulting in hair loss

 - repeated attempts to decrease or stop hair pulling

 - hair pulling causes clinically significant distress or impairment in social, occupational, or other important areas of functioning